kjh1980/MoEngage-Docs/transactional_api.rst

-    "data should be provided in JSON format" - request body is not in JSON format "appId not found" - appId parameter not found in reqeust body "target not found" - target parameter not found in request body "target has to be either action or user" - target value is neither "user" or "action" "user atrributes not found" - none of the expected user attributes found like userId, userEmail "screenName not found" - screenName parameter not found in request body "ttl not found" - ttl parameter not found in request body "title not found" - title parameter not found in request body "message not found" - message parameter not found in request body "no user found" - couldn't find any users with the mentioned parameters
+    "data should be provided in JSON format" - request body is not in JSON format "appId not found" - appId parameter not found in reqeust body "target not found" - target parameter not found in request body "query not found" - query parameter not found in reqeust body "target has to be either action or user" - target value is neither "user" or "action" "screenName not found" - screenName parameter not found in request body "ttl not found" - ttl parameter not found in request body "title not found" - title parameter not found in request body "message not found" - message parameter not found in request body "no user found" - couldn't find any users with the mentioned query parameters